 "First, I would like to congratulate you for the exhaustive and complete research work that has been done for this paper.
 I think the statistical study is very successful and useful for researchers who have accumulated a large database and need a method with the ability to handle a large number of variables and their interactions.
 I really liked read in the discussion the negative points of the study, with which I fully agree, and not an attempt to hide the limitations of any scientific work.
 In retrospect, perhaps it will miss data that clarify the pre-diabetic state, or not, of the patients (HbA1c or C-peptide).
 I think it would be good for the study know if some patients were taking any medication that could affect the results.
 Although it is a complicated scientific work to understand for researchers who do not usually use this kind of statistical studies, I believe that is described in a very appropriate and clear manner."

 We thank the reviewer for these comments.
 In the PROMISE cohort, we collected medication data from all participants.
 While most participants took some form of medication over the 6 years, during the times of data collection, many (n=60-103 between the three visits) were on taking lipid and cholesterol controlling medications.
-However, for those who were taking medications that could influence the results, additional analyses revealed that medication use did not substantially influence the predictor or outcome measures, nor did medication use substantially contribute to GEE model fit compared to models without it (see QIC table).
-We have included this information within the manuscript.
+However, for those who were taking medications that could influence the results, additional analyses revealed that adjustment for medication use did not substantially influence the associations between the predictor or outcome measures, nor did medication use substantially contribute to GEE model fit compared to models without it (see QIC table).
+We have included this information in the revised manuscript ( … we can indicate location when we are closer to submission … ).

 Referee: 2